777Vincent/ShiggyCord/README.md

 ## How to Use ShiggyCord? :3

-1. Download and run the `shiggy.py` file. (requires python to be installed)
+1. Download and run the `shiggy.py` file. (requires python to be installed) -in cmd open the folder that contains shiggy (`cd folder/etc`) -run `python shiggy.py`
-2. Open Discord and focus on the app. :0
+3. Open Discord and focus on the app. :0
-3. Use the hotkeys to summon Shiggys and spread the cuteness!
+4. Use the hotkeys to summon Shiggys and spread the cuteness!
 Yippee!!! :D

 ## Important Note :0